-The refrigerator is an 8 cu. ft. gas/electric with stainless steel from panel (Mandatory Package).
+The refrigerator is an eight cu.
+Ft. gas/electric with stainless steel from panel (Mandatory Package).
 You’ll also find a microwave often.

-The living area is roomy and the interior decor is something we really like.
-Most RV manufacturers are moving away from the antiquated oak look to more modern colors and design.
-The Jayco White Hawk is no exception with an interior that looks very modern.
+The living area is roomy, and the interior decor is something we like.
+Most RV manufacturers are moving away from the antiquated oak look to more modern colors and designs.
+The Jayco White Hawk is no exception, with an interior that looks very modern.

 The interior decoration is available in two variations; Cashmere Cottage and Modern Farmhouse.

-The flooring is a residential grade vinyl flooring with what Jayco call “cold crack resistance”.
+The flooring is a residential grade vinyl flooring with what Jayco calls “cold crack resistance.”

 Packages and Options